Jon Shaw

-Jon Steven Shaw (born 10 November 1983) is an English professional footballer who played as a striker and now as a central defender for Dunston UTS.
+Jon Steven Shaw (born 10 November 1983) is an English football manager and former player who was recently manager of Blyth Spartans.
+He played as a striker and more recently as a central defender, appearing in the Football League for Sheffield Wednesday, York City and Rochdale and pursuing a lengthy career in non-league football.

 Club career

 Sheffield Wednesday

 Born in Sheffield, South Yorkshire, Shaw is a product of the Sheffield Wednesday youth system and was a prolific goalscorer for the second string.
-He made his first team debut as a 75th minute substitute coming on for Gerald Sibon in the FA Cup third round against Gillingham at the Priestfield Stadium during a 3–1 defeat on 7 January 2003.
+He made his first-team debut as a 75th-minute substitute coming on for Gerald Sibon in the FA Cup third round against Gillingham at the Priestfield Stadium during a 3–1 defeat on 7 January 2003.
 His first league appearance came on the final game of the 2002–03 season, coming on as a 90th-minute substitute at Hillsborough for a 2–1 victory over Walsall.
 He signed his first professional contract with the club on 2 July 2003.

 The following season, he joined Third Division team York City on a month's loan for first team experience, making an encouraging debut in a 1–0 victory over Doncaster Rovers.
 The loan was extended for a further two months in December.
 He made eight appearances but failed to score before he was recalled by Wednesday in January 2004 due to an injury crisis at the club.
 He made his first appearance since returning in a 4–0 victory over Scunthorpe United in the Football League Trophy.
 Shaw made eight starts that season for Wednesday and scored his first two senior goals, with a header against Luton Town and a long range effort against Queens Park Rangers in front of 29,313 fans at Hillsborough.
 Both goals came on the second last and last games of the season respectively.

 Chris Turner rewarded the youngster for his performances with a new contract at the end of the 2003–04 season.
 Darlington were looking to sign him on a season-long loan in July 2004, although he eventually did not join the club.
 After being told by new manager Paul Sturrock he had no future with Wednesday, York manager Chris Brass expressed an interest in signing him.
 He did not start a single match under Turner's replacement Paul Sturrock and was released by the club.